-The Sector agreed to recommend the following changes to the proposal based on comments heard from its members during the discussion of this item:
+The Sector agreed at its 2014 meeting to recommend the following changes to the proposal based on comments heard from its members during the discussion of this item:

 • Item 4. in the proposed list should read as follows:

 Are of the same basic physical characteristic load cell design as the cell being replaced.
 Note: load cell design defines the physical design of the load cell.
 E.g. canister compression, dual ended shear beam, etc...